yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 12/2025 Our tutorial "AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation" has been accepted at [EACL 2026](https://2026.eacl.org/)!

+- 12/2025 I will serve as a senior area chair at ACL 2026.

 - 11/2025 Our paper "[Transforming Scholarly Landscapes: Influence of Large Language Models on Academic Fields beyond Computer Science](https://arxiv.org/abs/2409.19508)" has been accepted for publication in the PLOS ONE journal.

 - 11/2025 I gave an invited talk at the ATLAS seminar, the University of Manchester.